Metu scores 24, No. 25 USC holds off Colorado 71-68 (Jan 15, 2017) | FOX Sports

 Metu scores 24, No. 25 USC holds off Colorado 71-68 (Jan 15, 2017)

 BOULDER, Colo.
+(AP) The last-minute play was drawn up something like this: Get the ball down low to lanky big man Chimezie Metu and let him do his thing.

+His team showed confidence in him.
+So he showed confidence in himself.

-(AP) Chimezie Metu scored a career-high 24 points, including a go-ahead hook shot with 29 seconds remaining, and No. 25 Southern California held off slumping Colorado 71-68 on Sunday night.
+Metu scored a career-high 24 points , including a go-ahead hook shot with 29 seconds remaining, and No. 25 Southern California held off slumping Colorado 71-68 on Sunday night.

+”It feels really good for them to have confidence in me,” Metu said.

+It’s not hard to see why the Trojans (16-3, 3-3 Pac-12) showed so much faith in him – Metu scored 20 points in the opening half with an array of hook shots, mid-range jumpers and powerful dunks.
+His previous high for a game was 21 at UCLA last January.

-Metu arched a shot over his defender moments after Xavier Johnson gave the Buffaloes a one-point lead on a 3-pointer.
+On his winner, Metu arched a shot over his defender moments after Xavier Johnson gave the Buffaloes a one-point lead on a 3-pointer.

+”He played a terrific basketball game,” USC coach Andy Enfield said. ”He was active, he got into a little foul trouble so we had to take him out, but in this altitude it was probably a blessing for him to sit on the bench for a few minutes.”

 George King had a final chance to tie it at the buzzer, but the ball bounced off the rim.

-Metu scored 20 points in the opening half by showing off an array of hook shots, mid-range jumpers and powerful dunks.
-His previous high for a game was 21 at UCLA last January.
+Those usually go in on a person’s birthday, too.

+”Supposed to, but it didn’t this time,” said King, who turned 23 on Sunday. ”It did in seventh grade, but not this time.”

-USC (16-3, 3-3 Pac-12) trailed by as many as 11 points midway through the opening half and rallied back, which seems to be nothing new for this team.
+USC trailed by 11 points midway through the opening half and rallied back, which seems to be nothing new for this team.
 The Trojans have eight comeback wins this season when falling behind by nine or more points.

+”We’ve been there before,” Metu said. ”We just had to come out and execute and make some stops.”

-King had 16 points and Johnson added 15 for the Buffaloes (10-8, 0-5).
-They have dropped five straight to begin conference play for the first time since 1995-96 when they led by a freshman named Chauncey Billups.
+King finished with 16 points and Johnson added 15 for the Buffaloes (10-8, 0-5).
+They have dropped five straight to begin conference play for the first time since 1995-96 when they were led by freshman Chauncey Billups.

-USC led by seven with around 2:45 remaining, only to see Colorado storm back.
+”Our team is hurting right now,” Colorado coach Tad Boyle said. ”This is the time we’re being tested and we have to believe in ourselves, believe in the process, believe in what we’re trying to get done.
+The bottom line is we weren’t good enough tonight.”

 BIG PICTURE